 These chronic stresses and many others not listed do not go away quickly.
 They hang around for extended periods of time preventing the FFR to turn off and for the body to return to a state of homeostasis.
 These long-term stressors are perfect examples of why the

 Everything in the body stops but what is necessary to survive

 Dr. Bruce Lipton and other big names agree stress leads to illness

 Dr. Bruce Lipton, a well-known cell biologist, stated stress is the cause of at least 95% of all illness and disease.

 Dr. Lipton is NOT the only expert to state that stress plays a massive role in our health.
-All the following along with others not listed have made conclusive statements and agree stress is causing 90 to 95% of all illness.
+All the following along with others not listed have made conclusive statements and agree stress is causing 90 to 95% of all illnesses.
 These statements are solid scientific evidence of what stress is doing to our health.

 - U.S. Federal Government